-The Internship Opportunity Fund strengthens the career readiness of our students and the quality of their career outcomes.
-The fund provides $2,500 stipends to students who need additional funding to take advantage of high-quality internships in expensive metropolitan areas or for students interning in a non-profit, social enterprise or start-up that may not be able to provide a stipend.
+The Internship Opportunity Fund provides $2,500 stipends to strengthen the career readiness of our students and the quality of their career outcomes.
+It was established to help students take advantage of high-quality internships in expensive metropolitan areas or at non-profit, social enterprise or start-ups that may not be able to provide a stipend.

 The Internship Opportunity Fund is supported by the generous contributions of the Paul College Dean’s Advisory Board and additional Paul College alumni and friends.

 - Students must be Paul College juniors in good standing with both Paul College and the university

 - Students who have secured an internship that is relevant to their career goals will be given priority.
 Students who have an internship targeted with inquires in process may also apply.

 - Internship location (company/organization) must provide a high-quality learning opportunity related to the student’s career aspirations.

 - Internship must require at least 30+ hours a week and last for at least 8 weeks.

 - Applicants must have a minimum 3.0 GPA.

 - Students must have attended two (2) Paul College career events before the application date.

 Applications for Summer IOF awards will open February 1st, 2023 and close March 23rd, 2023.